kbs1/openxdagpool/README.md

 good Laravel 5, webpack, mix, blade, sass, javascript and bulma experience is needed.
 All pull requests must have reasonable code quality and security.

 # Dependencies
-- pool version at least T13.895 (previous versions printed network hashrate as an average over one hour, since 895 it is averaged over 4 hours)
+- pool version at least 0.2.0 (previous versions printed network hashrate as an average over one hour, it is now averaged over 4 hours)
 - nginx, php7+, mariadb or mysql, npm 8.x

 # How the pool website works